Gall's Law

 I hope this blog post showed you that you too could have discovered state of the art positional encoding, despite it being unintuitive at first.
 In a follow up post I'd love to explore practical implementation details for RoPE in order to maximise performance.

-Thanks to Madeline Ephgrave for proof reading this.
+Thanks to Madeline Ephgrave for proof reading this, and thanks to James McDermott for his insightful corrections.

 References